CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 ### HEALING

-Each of your characters at a Haven may heal during the untap phase of your turn.
+Each of your characters[^healallies] at a Haven may heal during the untap phase of your turn.
 Such a character moves from a wounded position to a tapped position (i.e., the character is still tapped).
 In addition, certain cards can heal characters when they are played (e.g., Healing Herbs, Halfling Strength, etc.).

 ### CHARACTER ATTRIBUTES